AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ## Evolution Tree

 Click the **Tree** button to open the Evolution Tree viewer - a visual representation of your entire evolutionary history.
+The simulation automatically pauses while viewing the tree.

 ![Evolution Tree](/media/evolutionTree.png)